Adventure Time season 3: Production

 After the increasing success of the series, on November 29, 2010 Deadline Hollywood announced that Cartoon Network had renewed the series for a third season.
-The episode titles were released on April 6, 2011 by Frederator Studios, while the show was nearing the end of its second season.
+The episode titles were released on April 6, 2011, by Frederator Studios, while the show was nearing the end of its second season.
 Based on production numbers, "Conquest of Cuteness" was the first episode that underwent production, which was also the first episode aired.
 In April 2011, the storyboards for season three were nearing completion, and much of the production staff shifted its focus to the show's fourth season.

 The ninth episode, entitled "Fionna and Cake" takes place in a gender bent version of Ooo.
 The premise of this episode is that the Ice King has created a fan fiction wherein all the main characters of Adventure Time appear in the opposite gender.
 For instance, Finn the Human has become Fionna the Human, and Jake the Dog is now Cake the Cat.
 The genesis for the episode were drawings that storyboard artist Natasha Allegri posted onto the internet during her free time.
 Her creations were eventually canonized by the show's producers.
 Allegri even re-rerecorded the show's theme—which had originally been sung by series creator Pendleton Ward—for the episode.
 The episode had a sequel during the fifth season, focusing on Marceline's male counterpart, Marshall Lee, who is voiced by Donald Glover.

-Before the third season, Ward cautioned fans that, due to legal reasons, he was unable to accept fan creations for characters and stories.
+Before the third season, Ward cautioned fans that, for legal reasons, he was unable to accept fan creations for characters and stories.
 However, the sixteenth episode, "Jake vs. Me-Mow" features the titular character Me-Mow, which was drawn by Gunnar Gilmore, aged 14.
 Gilmore had sketched the character and showed his mother, who forwarded it to Cartoon Network.
 Ward decided to include the character solely because the character was "so cute".
 Gilmore's original drawing was used for the episode's title card.
 So far, this appears to be the only fan-created character that Ward has allowed on the show.

 This season's episodes were produced in a process similar to those of the previous seasons.
 Each episode was outlined in two-to-three pages that contained the necessary plot information.
 These outlines were then handed to storyboard artists, who created full storyboards.
 Design and coloring were done at Cartoon Network Studios in Burbank, California, and animation was handled overseas in South Korea by Rough Draft Korea and Saerom Animation.
 The season was storyboarded and written by Ako Castuera, Tom Herpich, Adam Muto, Rebecca Sugar, Jesse Moynihan, Bert Youn, Osborne, Somvilay Xayaphone, Ward, and Allegri.
 Pendleton Ward referred to many of the writers during the third season as "really smart, smartypants people" who were responsible for inserting weirder and more spiritual ideas into the series.
 He attributed much of this to the background of the writers, many of whom were formerly involved in indie comics.